opencode-nexus Svelte Themes

 • Bun Team - For the fast JavaScript runtime

-OpenCode Nexus - Democratizing access to AI-powered coding assistance while maintaining privacy and security.
+OpenCode Nexus - Democratizing access to AI-powered coding assistance through beautiful, secure native clients.

 Made with ❀️ by the OpenCode Nexus community.